digikin/traefik-influxdb-chronograf-monitoring/README.md

 =======

 Using Chronograf and InfluxDB to monitor Traefik's metrics.
+Traefik dashboard login is admin:supersecret

-Still woking on this template works.
+Still woking on this but the template works.
+It will make a database called traefik.